Carter Kieboom Preview, Player Props: Nationals vs. Marlins

 Carter Kieboom At The Plate

+- Kieboom will look to extend his four-game hitting streak.
+He's batting .238 with one homer over the course of his last outings.

-- This season, Kieboom has posted at least one hit in six of eight games (75.0%), and had multiple hits twice.
+- In seven of nine games this year (77.8%), Kieboom has reached base safely via hit, and that includes multiple hits twice.

-- Looking at the eight games he has played this season, he's went deep in three of them (37.5%), and in 9.7% of his trips to the dish.
+- He has homered in 33.3% of his games this season, and 8.3% of his trips to the dish.

-- Kieboom has driven in a run in three games this season (37.5%), including two games with multiple runs batted in.
+- Kieboom has driven in a run in four games this year (44.4%), including two games with multiple runs batted in.

-- He has scored in four of eight games so far this year.
+- He has scored in four games this season (44.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.